xian-network/xian-standard-contracts/README.md

 - **Token Contract (XSC001)**
   - Location: `token/XSC001`
   - Description: This contract implements a basic token system, allowing for token transfer, approval mechanisms, and metadata management.

+## Contact

+For further assistance or to report issues, please open an issue in the repository or contact the project maintainers directly.